QizarBilal/FlowBit-AI/DEPLOYMENT.md

 ## Troubleshooting

-### If WMS Layer Doesn't Show:
+### If Satellite Layer Doesn't Show:

-The NRW WMS service (https://www.wms.nrw.de/geobasis/wms_nw_dop) is a German government service that:
+The satellite imagery now uses **Esri World Imagery**, a production-ready service that:

+- Works globally without geographic restrictions
+- Has no CORS issues
-- May have rate limiting
+- Loads instantly without rate limiting
-- Works best when viewing areas in North Rhine-Westphalia, Germany
-- Default map center: Cologne (50.9375, 6.9603)
+- Provides high-resolution imagery up to zoom level 19

-**To test WMS:**
+**To test Satellite Imagery:**

-1. Navigate to Cologne, Germany on the map
-2. Enable Satellite Imagery
-3. Wait a few seconds
+1. Click the "Satellite Imagery" checkbox in the Layer Control (top right)
+2. The entire base map should immediately switch to satellite view
+3. Zoom in/out to test different locations worldwide
-4. If still not showing, check browser console for CORS errors
+4. If issues persist, check browser console for network errors

 ### If Drawing Tools Don't Work:

 1. Ensure only ONE tool is active at a time
 2. Click the tool button until it turns blue
 3. For polygon/line: double-click to finish drawing